andrew-hossack/dash-tools/README.md

 - **`--run, -r`:** Run the current project in non-debug mode.
 - **`--dev, -d`:** Run the current project in debug/dev mode.

+## Development

+### Creating Templates

+Templates go in the `dash_tools/templating/templates` directory, and follow the naming convention `<name>.<extension>.template`

+When installed through `buildTemplate:create_app`, templates are written to the user's file system after being run through a formatter.

+Formatting in templates is simple.
+In `fileUtils:format_file_stream`, placeholders such as `{appName}` can be replaces with variables during runtime.